 Location: St. Lucia’s Street (part of Embassy shopping and cinema complex)

 Valletta Living History is a cinema-run documentary that takes you through the fascinating history of Malta’s city and acts as a great primer before exploring individual sites within the city.
 It’s a well filmed and told production that lasts around 30 minutes.
 Standard tickets are a little pricey at €9.75 for adults and €4 for children.

 14. La Sacra Infermeria and The Malta Experience

 Location: Mediterranean Conference Centre, Triq il-Mediterran

-Formerly a state-of-the-art hospital, built by the Knights of Malta in the late 16th century, the Sacra Infermeria (nowadays Mediterranean Conference Centre) is one of the most impressive buildings in Valletta.
+Formerly a state-of-the-art hospital, built by the Knights of Malta in the late 16th century, La Sacra Infermeria (nowadays Mediterranean Conference Centre) is one of the most impressive buildings in Valletta.

-As part of a visit to The Malta Experience (audio-visual show), you can get a guided tour (either separately or in combination with the show) of the building and its history.
+As part of a visit to The Malta Experience (audiovisual show), you get a guided tour of the building and its history with a highly knowledgeable guide.
 The tour is highly recommended, the show also worthwhile watching for a good primer on a high-level overview of Malta’s history.

 15. Valletta Waterfront

 Location: Just outside of Valletta, towards the South (10-min walk)